-Leading Domestic Bank: Bank of Ireland Group plc's (BOIG) ratings are driven by the group's leading retail and corporate banking franchise, primarily focused on the small and concentrated Irish market.
-They also reflect a reasonably diversified business model, sound profitability, solid regulatory capitalisation, and stable funding and liquidity profiles, which Fitch Ratings considers a rating strength.
-The ratings also consider the group's asset quality, which has substantially improved in recent years, but is still a rating weakness.
+Leading Domestic Bank: Bank of Ireland Group plc's (BOIG) ratings are driven by its leading retail and corporate banking franchise, mainly focused on the small and concentrated Irish market, and by a reasonably diversified business model, sound profitability, solid capitalisation, and stable funding and liquidity profiles.
+The ratings also consider the group's asset quality, which has substantially improved in recent years.